khaledhawil/srv-02/README.md

-# This Project to run a server code on ec2 using  LoadBalancer
+# This Project is to run a server code on ec2 using  LoadBalancer
 Steps:

-## 1- create Your Own repo but with name i  (srv-020)
+## 1- Create Your Own repo but with name i  (srv-020)

-###  push two files  main.cs and srv02.csproj
+###  Push two files  main.cs and srv02.csproj
 -  git add .
 -  git commit -m ""
 -  git push origin master
-## 2- Go To ec2 from AWS console create a Launch Templates  and configure the template:
+## 2- Go To ec2 from the AWS console create a Launch Template  and configure the template:
--    chose ubuntu os,
+-    Choose Ubuntu os,
 -    t3.micro,
 -    add tags U want,
 -    Add your Key pair
 -    chose VPC and security group,
--    In Advanced details add the content of script.sh file  but replace  the repo url with your repoURL in script.sh file
+-    In Advanced details add the content of the script.sh file  but replace  the repo URL with your repo URL in the script.sh file
 ## 3-   Launch instants from  template
 -    add 2 ec2 and create them
 ## 4- Create the Target Group and LoadBalancer:
-- create target group and add the two ec2 to it
+- create a target group and add the two ec2 to it
-- create LoadBalancer , attach with target group add 8002 to port
+- create LoadBalancer, attach with target group add 8002 to port

 ###  Now  You can Access the Server code from LoadBalancer:8002
 ```markdown